Lackawanna Heritage Valley's Free BikeShare Program

 Adaptive BikeShare Program

-This new venture offers hand cycles and recumbent bikes to wheelchair-bound riders and people with mobility impairments, so that they may enjoy the sport of cycling and making use of the trail.
+This new venture, in conjunction with Individual Abilities in Motion (I AM) https://individualabilities.org/ offers the specialized cycles listed below to wheelchair-bound riders and people with mobility impairments, so that they may enjoy the sport of cycling, enjoying the outdoors and the opportunity to enjoy the Lackawanna River Heritage Trail.

-These specialty bikes are oftentimes prohibitively expensive, but they are offered to residents and visitors of Lackawanna County free-of-charge through the new LHVA program.
+These specialty bikes are oftentimes prohibitively expensive, but they are offered to residents and visitors of Lackawanna County free-of-charge through the LHV's BikeShare program in conjunction with I AM's Bike Buddy Program.
+Please contact bikebuddy@individualabilites.org to schedule an appointment to learn how to use any of these specialized bikes.
+This service is also free-of-charge.

-The bikes are currently stored at the Lackawanna Heritage Valley's main office on Railroad Avenue in Scranton and are available by appointment only throughout the 2022 season.
+The adaptive bikes are currently stored at LHV's main office on Railroad Avenue in Scranton.
+They are available by appointment only.

 Have a question or suggestion for Lackawanna Heritage Valley's Free BikeShare?
 We'd love to hear from you!
 Please email arogato@lhva.org for more information!